Earthquake and Retrofit Terms Glossary

-Common Earthquake and Seismic Retrofitting Terms
+Common Earthquake and Seismic Retrofitting Glossary Terms

 Adhesive anchor - Adhesive anchors consist of a steel threaded rod or rebar and a chemical adhesive that are inserted into a hole that has been drilled into the concrete or masonry substrate.
 Adhesive anchors generally use epoxy adhesives.